Airfield search

 Fordoun passed to War Office control in October 1944.
 A gliding school remained but the RAF returned to a much greater degree in August 1945 as first No 98 and then No 243 Maintenance Units employed this airfield as a sub-site for ammunition storage until September 1950.
 Thereafter Fordoun witnessed a mixture of limited civil flying, free-fall parachuting and go-kart racing from the 1960s until all these forms of activity eventually petered out by the early 1990s.

-Leading energy services company, Hunting, subsequently bought the airfield in 1995 and has significantly transformed it for use as an oil pipe storage facility.
+Leading energy services company, Hunting, subsequently bought a large part of the airfield in 1995 and has significantly transformed it for use as an oil pipe storage facility.
 There is some other industry prominent at Fordoun, where the two runways and perimeter track survive at least in length to maintain a semblance of its aviation past.

 • Hunting PLC